eolybq/bakalarka/readme.md

 # The impact of unconventional monetary policy on inflation expectations - Bachelor thesis

-This is my Bachelor thesis which aims to analyse unconventional monetary tools impact on infaltion expectations in CZ, euroarea, SWE.
+This is my Bachelor thesis project which aims to analyse unconventional monetary tools impact on infaltion expectations in CZ, euroarea, SWE.
 Analysis contains thesis level report and some unusual-manually created data of central bank public reports.
 This data are then modeled as aexogenous dummy variables in VAR model.

 **Thesis text (analysis report) is available either at:** https://is.muni.cz/th/dzkyy/?fakulta=1421;obdobi=181;lang=cs;id=300358